Madhan1822/E-commerce_Sales_Analysis/README.md

 pip install -r requirements.txt
 ```

-### Step 5 — Generate sample data (so you can run it immediately)
+### Step 5 — Generate the sample data
 ```
 python src\generate_sample_data.py
 ```
 This creates realistic synthetic e-commerce data (customers, orders, order items,
-products) directly in `data/raw/`, so you don't have to wait on a Kaggle download
+products) directly in `data/raw/`.
+This is the only data source the project uses —
-to start building.
+no external download required.

 ### Step 6 — Load + clean data into SQLite
 ```